 Defensive price-cutting and intense competition in the EV market are not only hitting Tesla’s market value.
 Share prices and market valuations of many EV companies have slumped globally, including Vietnam-based VinFast; China’s Neo and Leapmotor; European maker Polestar and US-based Lucid, Fisker and Canoo.

-Tesla woes this year could also be exacerbated by:
+Tesla woes this year have also been exacerbated by:

 Past Performance Of Tesla Stock.